 According to Hulan, picky pencil-users should look first at the type of wood being used.
 California incense cedar is the premier pencil wood; however, it is growing more expensive to process.
 So, people should also look at basswood pencils as another good option — with some caveats.
-"There are different grades of basswood because some of it is waxed and some is unwaxed," Hulan explains.
+"There are different grades of basswood because some of it is waxed and some is unwaxed," Hulan explained in 2017.
 "When it's hard to sharpen you're probably getting an unwaxed slat.
 It's cheaper but unwaxed."

 The graphite mix inside a pencil (it's not lead) also makes the difference between a good writing experience and a bad one.
-"If you've ever written with a pencil and it gets scratchy that means the graphite and clay haven't been mixed long enough," Hulan says.
+"If you've ever written with a pencil and it gets scratchy that means the graphite and clay haven't been mixed long enough," Hulan said.
 "It just takes days sometimes to get a real fine mix of the graphite and clay in order to extrude a really good graphite core."

 Lastly, some cheaper pencils are outfitted with erasers that just smear the paper rather than rubbing out any markings.
-Hulan says this quality fail is due to one of two things: "They didn't use good materials to make that eraser or it's an older eraser that had been exposed to light for a while."
+Hulan said this quality fail is due to one of two things: "They didn't use good materials to make that eraser or it's an older eraser that had been exposed to light for a while."